Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Question 1 — Figure Series (Easy)

-A sequence shows five figures.
+A sequence shows four figures.
 Each figure is a regular polygon: triangle (3 sides), square (4 sides), pentagon (5 sides), hexagon (6 sides).
 What comes next?

 Answer: A heptagon (7 sides).